 Paint aerosols are flammable and therefore dangerous to use around a lit stove.
 Be sure to allow aerosols spray paints to dry and ventilate the room well before lighting the stove.
-The use of any aerosol around a lit stove is dangerous and care must be take in handling aerosols.
+The use of any aerosol around a lit stove is dangerous and care must be taken in handling aerosols.

-Fireguards: The use a fireguard to BS 8423:2002 in the presence of children, aged and/or infirm persons is essential for their safety, even when the stove is not in use.
+Fireguards: The use a fireguard to BS 8423:2010 in the presence of children, aged and/or infirm persons is essential for their safety, even when the stove is not in use.

 The glass on the stove is ceramic glass and able to withstand very high temperatures however it is not toughened and a hard impact could cause the glass to break.
+Consequently, a fire guard should always be used to protect young children and vulnerable people at all times.
+Whether the fire is lit or not in use.